sumi6109/book/learning/week1/svg-template.md

 # Template Engine

-In the intro class, you made bar charts by writing plain `<svg>` tags.
+In the intro class, yoqu made bar charts by writing plain `<svg>` tags.
 Imagine having to do that for lots and lots of data points!
 No way.

 This week, your learning task is to learn how to utilize a template engine to